 Want your Queens lit organization/workshop/event/reading series listed here?
 Send an email!

-Audrey Dimola curated/hosted the first ever Queens Literary Town Hall in the new Queens Council on the Arts space in Astoria on 10/18/13 as part of Queens Council on the Arts’ 3rd Space series, which offers artist-led performance and exhibition opportunities the third Friday of the month.
+Audrey Dimola curated/hosted the first ever Queens Literary Town Hall at the then-new Queens Council on the Arts space in Astoria on 10/18/13 as part of Queens Council on the Arts’ 3rd Space series, which offers artist-led performance and exhibition opportunities the third Friday of the month.
 Many of the individuals and organizations on this page were represented there – to see the program, photos, and a video of highlights from the event, click here.